Flat-four engine: Design

 In a flat-four engine, each pair of opposing pistons successively moves inwards together and outwards together.
 The advantages of the boxer-four layout are perfect secondary vibration (resulting in minimal vibration), a low centre of gravity, and a short engine length.
 Flat-four engine have successfully used air cooling, although air-cooled engines are noisier and have a lower power output than an equivalent engine with liquid cooling.
 In light aircraft, where lightness is of primary importance, air-cooling has traditionally been common.

 The downsides of boxer-four engines (compared with inline-four engines) are their extra width, the increased costs associated with having two cylinder heads instead of one, and the long exhaust manifold required to achieve evenly spaced exhaust pulses.
 Due to these factors, straight-four engines are more common in cars than are flat-four engines, and V6 engines are often used where larger displacements are required.

 Engine balance

 The equal and opposing forces generated in a boxer-four engine result in perfect secondary balance (unlike the unbalanced vertical forces produced by inline-four engines).
 Boxer-four engines are therefore better suited to displacements above 2.0 L, since they do not require balance shafts to reduce the secondary vibration.

 In a boxer engine, each cylinder is slightly offset from its opposing pair due to the distance between the crankpin journals.
-This offset gives rise to a slight rocking couple, but any resulting vibration is normally insufficient to require balance shafts.
+This offset gives rise to a slight rocking couple, but unlike a boxer twin's single primary rocking couple, the boxer-four has two opposing cylinder pairs that lead to opposed primary rocking couples that cancel each other out.
+This leaves a secondary rocking couple that doesn't impart enough vibration into the system to require balance shafts.

 As with all four-stroke engines of four cylinders or fewer, the lack of overlap in the power strokes results in a pulsating delivery of torque to the flywheel, causing a torsional vibration along the crankshaft axis.
 Such vibration, if excessive, may be minimised using a harmonic damper.